kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 ## Registering Package API without credentials

-In order to register API that does not require credentials you must specify not empty `defaultInstanceAuth` with `credential` property set to null.
+In order to register API that does not require credentials, you must set the **defaultInstanceAuth.credential** property to `null`.